 Member Get A Member – Share the benefits of membership with your colleagues and earn rewards for the new professional ASCE members you recruit.
 Learn more about ASCE’s Member Get a Member program at https://info.asce.org/mgam.

 Training and Networking – Consider taking or recommending one of our port engineering guided online courses.
 These member-developed and -taught courses have become essential training for engineers working with port and waterfront infrastructure and are among the most popular ASCE guided online courses.
-Starting in July, the Port Operations and Maintenance course focuses on the inspection and repair procedures for in-water, topside and backlands facilities, and key port infrastructure.
-Coming in September will be courses on Construction of Port Facilities and Marine Container Terminals Planning.
+Now offered on-demand, the Port Operations and Maintenance course focuses on the inspection and repair procedures for in-water, topside and backlands facilities, and key port infrastructure.
+There are also courses on Construction of Port Facilities and Marine Container Terminal Planning.
 A full listing of upcoming training, conferences, and committee/chapter events are posted on the COPRI Events website.